-An example of Choice Microfinance’s savings is the Faidikeni Fixed deposit account and the Asset Mali account.
-Just like Faulu, deposits on Choice can be made through Mpesa.
+Choice Microfinance’s savings include the Faidikeni Fixed deposit and the Asset Mali accounts.
+Just like Faulu, you can make deposits on Choice through Mpesa.

-Choice Microfinance was started to link people in the diaspora with local investment opportunities.
-This was through providing small business loans with which locals can use to start small business enterprises.
+Choice Microfinance started linking people in the diaspora with local investment opportunities.
+This was through providing small business loans that locals could use to create small business enterprises.

 4. Uwezo Microfinance Bank

 Uwezo Microfinance provides both loans and savings services.
-The Institution offers short-term loans at flexible interest rates.
-The goal of Uwezo is to facilitate wealth creation and better living standards for individuals, small groups, or SMEs.
+The institution offers short-term loans at flexible interest rates.
+Uwezo aims to create wealth and improve living standards for individuals, small groups, or SMEs.

-For those who want to venture into agriculture, the Farmer loans from Uwezo are the best option in the market.
+Farmer loans from Uwezo are the best option in the market for those who want to venture into agriculture.

 5. Musoni Microfinance Institution

 This is one of the youngest Institutions on the market.
-The letter “M” in the name Musoni stands for Mobile since it is centered around Mobile banking.
-Currently, it stands as the most paper-less Microfinance institution on the market.
+The letter “M” in Musoni stands for Mobile since it is centered around Mobile banking.
+Currently, it stands as the most paperless Microfinance institution on the market.

 With Musoni, there are no hidden charges when registering.
-On loan application, the loans are processed within 72 hours and deposited into your account.
+The loans are processed within 72 hours and deposited into your account on loan applications.

 6. Rafiki Microfinance Bank

 Rafiki Microfinance is one f the few MFIs that offer diaspora banking, savings, and loan services.
-This institution offers affordable asset finance, loans for chamas, and SACCOs.
+This institution provides affordable asset finance and loans for chamas and SACCOs.

-For those in agriculture, Rafiki MFI offers the best loans through the Kilimo Biashara account.
-Below are Rafiki MFI contacts.
+Rafiki MFI offers the best loans through the Kilimo Biashara account for agriculture.
+Below are Rafiki’s MFI contacts.

 7. Momentum Credit

 This is a new MFI on the market.
-The institution was founded in March 2017 but had a huge customer base that is steadily increasing.
-Momentum Credit aims to provide for the overwhelming demand for capital to SMEs and individuals.
+The institution was founded in March 2017 but had a vast customer base steadily increasing.
+Momentum Credit aims to provide the overwhelming demand for capital to SMEs and individuals.